genesiscommunitysuccess/docs/docs/00_flow/02_quick-start/02_create_new_project.md

 :::tip
 In some instances, you will see grey text reflecting possible answers to the prompted question.
 The capitalized option is the default so you can just hit enter to use it.
-For example `y/N`: default here is 'No'
+For example `y/N`: default here is 'N', which is equivalent to 'No'.
 :::

 Lets choose the location and name for our project.
 In this case, our current directory and our application name will be **alpha**.